-If you have been told or think that you may have gum recession, you can have confidence in Dr. Shumaker's ability to treat the problem.
+If you have been told or think that you may have gum recession, you can have confidence in Drs.
+Paris, Shumaker and Allen ability to treat the problem.
 As board-certified specialists in periodontics they have performed thousands of gum grafting procedures and have the experience and knowledge you can count on.

-If you would like more information about gum grafting, please see our Gingival Recession Treatmentsection and contact Dr. Shumaker’s office at 970-207-4061 to schedule a consultation appointment, or ask your general dentist for a referral.
+If you would like more information about gum grafting, please see our Gingival Recession Treatment section and contact our office at 970-207-4061 to schedule a consultation appointment, or ask your general dentist for a referral.